alexwkleung/Lilian/README.md

     7. Using functions from [fs-dir](https://github.com/alexwkleung/fs-dir) allows executing file system operations with ease, such as filtering and removing file extensions.

     These aren't the most optimal solutions but I will be improving the efficiency in the near future.
+Of course, this will change over time and I'll be sure to update this list.

-2. Q: Does Lilian offer typical blog features (pagination, post search, rss, etc)?
+2. Q: Does Lilian offer blog features such as pagination, post search, RSS, etc?

-    A: At the moment, Lilian does not offer pagination, post search, and typical blog features (RSS, user comments, theme switching, etc).
-While these features are nice to have, Lilian is not meant to be a replacement of [insert site generator/blog util here].
-However, once I find that Lilian's core is stable enough, I will add some of these features in.
+    A: At the moment, Lilian does not offer pagination, post search, RSS, user comments, theme switching, etc. While these features are nice to have, Lilian is not meant to be a replacement of [insert site generator/blog util here].
+However, once Lilian's core is more stable, I will add some of these features in as additional utilities.

 # Contributions